sosanzma/LearnSherpa_AI/README.md

-# Learnsherpa_ai: Your AI-Powered Book Discovery Assistant
+# Learnsherpa AI : Your chatbot AI-Powered Book Discovery Assistant

 ## 📚 Discover Your Next Great Read with Ease